jboss-developer/jboss-picketlink-quickstarts/picketlink-authentication-facebook/README.md

 ### Configure the Facebook system-properties Using the JBoss CLI Interactively

-1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 server by typing the following:
+1. Start the JBoss Enterprise Application Platform 6 or WildFly server by typing the following:

 		For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh
 		For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat